We are currently closed to new TOME applications. Please check back in July 2023.

 • At this time, the grant fund will not accept textbooks, works of fiction, creative works, edited anthologies and collections, translations of previously published works, or critical editions.

-• Projects must have a written acceptance for open access publication from a press participating in TOME.
+• Projects must have a written acceptance for open access publication from a university press.

 OA Edition and Press Requirements